 How Much Cash Do You Actually Need to Close on a Florida Home?

 Your down payment is only part of it.
-See every buyer closing cost — lender fees, Florida doc stamp tax, title insurance, prepaids, and escrow reserves — all in one free instant calculator.
+See every buyer closing cost — lender fees, Florida doc stamp tax, title insurance, prepaids, and escrow reserves — instantly.

-Use our free Seller Net Sheet Calculator to see exactly how much you’ll walk away with — including your mortgage payoff, commission, and all Florida closing costs.
+Use our free Seller Net Sheet Calculator to see exactly how much you’ll walk away with — after payoff, commissions, and all Florida closing costs.

 Want a Copy of Your Estimate?